josephclaytonhansen/blender-addons/docs/shading-rig-edit-settings.md

 [<img src="../img/sr/qsrw-8.gif" width="100%"/>](img/sr/qsrw-8.gif)

 INFO: The correct mode for an Effect varies.
 For example, combining multiple Effects with **Subtract** or **Add** mode will generally give you an all black or all white result as values end up in some strange range like [-2,-1].
 I recommend using **Lighten** and **Multiply** as your first choices, and experimenting with other modes as desired.

+## Clamping
+When stacking multiple Effects, you will go outside of a normalized range of [0,1].
+Clamping it constrains it to the [0,1] range.
+Clamping is turned on by default, since things behave more intuitively when it is turned on.
+You can toggle it per Effect with the Clamp checkbox.

 ## Effect Rotation
 The rotation of the empty has a **major** effect on the shape of the Effect.